 QEUH Infliximab and Adalimumab Service

-From Monday 11th December, the Adalimumab and Infliximab service will be provided by the Biochemistry department at the Queen Elizabeth University hospital.
-We will measure these drugs using an immunoassay based method from Promonitor.
+Since Monday 11th December 2017, the Adalimumab and Infliximab service is provided by the Biochemistry department at the Queen Elizabeth University hospital.
+We measure these drugs using an immunoassay based method from Promonitor.

 The antidrug antibody for both measurements are more complex.
 There is debate as to whether total anti-drug antibody or free anti-drug antibody is better.
 In light of this, we will report Immundiagnostik total anti-drug antibody concentrations – i.e. identical to Exeter’s current reported method.
 In those who have increased levels, a second Promonitor free antidrug antibody will be performed.

 Initial work on several hundred samples has shown that the free antidrug assay picks up far fewer positive cases (<25%).
 Where the drug level is lower, there is a good case to increase the biological agent and correlate clinical response with a further repeat sample later.
 Over the first few months, the information will be collated as we would seek clinical feedback.

 Thereafter, we will be looking at other biological agents especially Etanercept if there are adequate requests.